javascript-tutorial/pt.javascript.info/1-js/10-error-handling/1-try-catch/article.md

   }
 }
 ```
 In the code above, an error inside `try` always falls out, because there's no `catch`.
-But `finally` works before the execution flow jumps outside.
+But `finally` works before the execution flow leaves the function.
 ````

 ## Global catch